Howe says fans 'should dream' after 'perfect day'

-Newcastle manager Eddie Howe wants fans to dream after Alexander Isak and Sandro Tonali star in Aston Villa win
+Newcastle: Eddie Howe on Alexander Isak and Sandro Tonali quality in Aston Villa win

 Last updated on .From the section Newcastle